ThorpeJosh/smart-gate/README.md

 * Move gate class out of the main module (into a gate.py module)
 * Collision detection on closing (Immediately reopen)
 * Log warning and critical battery voltages
+* Bug - Remove batter voltage logs from main gate.log
+* Bug - Open command from pipe doesn't work when gate is closing
 * Modes (normal_home, normal_away, lock_open, lock_close).
 Home and away modes are same for now

 ### Phase 2